WHAT IS ADOPTION?

 Adoption is the permanent, legal transfer of all parental rights and obligations from one person or couple to another person or couple.
 Adoptive parents have the same rights and responsibilities as parents whose children were born to them.
 An adopted child has the same legal rights and privileges as birth children.

 People can adopt children from foster care (also called public agency adoption and sometimes special needs adoption), private domestic agencies, or from other countries (called intercountry).
-People also adopt their stepchildren or other children know to them.
+People also adopt their stepchildren or other children known to them.
 Foster care and international adoptions are almost always completed through a licensed adoption agency.
 Private adoptions may be done through an agency or an attorney.

 The information provided below is primarily geared toward adoptions from the public child welfare system.
 These children are typically in foster care because their birth parents weren’t able to safely care for them and most have experienced neglect or abuse.